 - Dark room (or darker than normal)

 - No toys in the crib / sleeping area

 - Try turning on a white noise machine

-By keeping the distractions to a minimum you are helping baby associate good sleeping patterns.
+By keeping the distractions to a minimum you are helping the baby associate good sleeping patterns.
 It will also help them in terms of a routine.
 If they see that the distractions like the tv and lights are going off, they will associate it with going to bed.

 How Do You Know When The Sleep Regression Is Over?

-When baby is back to sleeping the way they were before or even better that is when you know that the sleep regression has finally passed.
+When a baby is back to sleeping the way they were before or even better that is when you know that the sleep regression has finally passed.
 It may take a few days or even up to a month for your baby to go back and be adjusted to a sleep schedule they can follow.

 Now that you’ve gone through this post you have a few ideas that you can start doing right away to help your baby get through this sleep regression.